ballardjoel-dev/bootdev-progress/notes/python/variables.md

     a = 5
     b = 10
     print(f"The sum of {a} and {b} is {a + b}")  # The sum of 5 and 10 is 15

+## NoneType and None in Python

+None represents no value or null.

+Different from 0, False, or "" (empty string).

+Often used as a default or placeholder value.

+    empty_var = None  # NoneType

+    none_val = None         # NoneType
+    none_string = "None"    # String, not NoneType